Benunc/scripturememory/workers/API.md

    - Email is sent with link containing token
    - Token is single-use and deleted after verification
    - In development, token is logged to console instead of sending email
+   - Optional verse set is stored with the magic link for new user registration

 3. **Session Token**
    - Generated as UUID upon successful magic link verification
    - Stored in database with 30-day expiration
    - Used in Authorization header for all subsequent requests
    - Automatically invalidated after expiration
-   - Can be manually invalidated by deleting user
+   - Can be manually invalidated by deleting user or signing out

 ### Session Management